 The 710 ml Corona beer bottle and the oil bottle were quite easy to cut and they cracked exactly along the scored lines.
 After they were cut in half I could say that their walls were uniformly thick and it looked like an easy project.
 I set up my drill press and started the sanding process, as always using all the grits from 40 to 3000.
-Of course I set the drill press at a comfortable height and locked in that position.
-I was holding the workpieces in my hands, pressing them against the rotating tools and not the other way round.
-That was the first time I used my drill press for glass sanding, it had always been a handheld drill fixed to the workbench in horizontal position.
+Of course, I set the drill press at a comfortable height and locked it in that position.
+I was holding the workpieces in my hands, pressing them against the rotating tools and not the other way around.
+That was the first time I used my drill press for glass sanding, it had always been a handheld drill fixed to the workbench in the horizontal position.

 When I installed a 600 grit sanding disc I started to grind a bevel on the outside edge.
 The progress was quick and I avoided any excessive chipping.
 Coarse sandpaper used at this point is only damaging the edge and on the other hand, if the grit is too high it’s unnecessarily slowing down the process.
 It’s thereby very important to choose the right disc at the right time.